demergent-labs/azle/README.md

 #### Math.random()

 [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) currently returns the same value every time it is called.
 There is an [issue open to address this](https://github.com/demergent-labs/azle/issues/247).
 If you need randomness you should use `raw_rand` on the [management canister](/examples/management_canister).

+### npm packages

+Installing and running npm packages within your canister may or may not work, depending on the package.
+The most fundamental problem you are likely to face is an npm package that depends on an API that is not supported by the IC or Azle's underlying JS engine.

+The IC is a new environment, separate from Node.js and the browser.
+Just like there are APIs specific to Node.js and the browser, there are APIs specific to the IC and to Azle's underlying JS engine.

+Much of the future work for enabling external packages will be forking and patching packages to support IC APIs.

 ### Feature Parity